pghalliday/redux-duckling/README.md

 The function takes 1 argument containing helper functions and properties that facilitate duckling reuse, etc.

-Let's look at how we might implement our collection example with asynchronous list, add, update and remove functions.
+Let's look at how we might implement our collection example with asynchronous list, create, update and remove functions.

 The flow we are going for will be something like this.

 - Initially fetch the list and display it or display an error where the list would have been
-- To add an entry, open a dialog
+- To create an entry, open a dialog
 - Submit the entry and somehow indicate pending
-  - on error display the error in the add dialog and allow the user to try again
+  - on error display the error in the create dialog and allow the user to try again
   - on success close the dialog and add the new entry to the list
 - To updated an entry, display a dialog
 - Submit the entry to be updated and somehow indicate pending